corinthoneto/php71-nginx-mongodb/README.md

-# Docker, PHP 7.1, Nginx and MongoDB for Laravel/Lumen or any PHP applications
+# Docker, PHP 7.1, Nginx and MongoDB for Laravel / Lumen or any PHP applications

 This setup is great for writing quick apps in PHP using Lumen from an any Docker client.
 It uses docker-compose to setup the application services.